AndersDeath/diary2/000-current.md

 # 11 Januar - Donnerstag - Berlin - 478 Tag der Einwanderung

 The day was nice I even did something important.
 Also I received another two invitation for signing in a contract.
 One of the apartments is really cool for me.
-We were on viewing several days ago and there
+We were on viewing several days ago and this place was really cool.
+I am happy about it.